 The Country Trust is speaking up to ensure food, farming and countryside opportunities and experiences are available to ALL children, especially persistently disadvantaged children.
 We know these opportunities offer the right balance of emotional, physical, social, and educational development that benefit children and are vitally important for the future of British agriculture, and for people and the planet to thrive.
 We are calling for:

-Campaigns: On December 5th, World Soil Day, we launch our latest campaign, 'Plant Your Pants', which invites families, schools and nurseries across the UK to bury a pair of cotton pants for a few months, get their hands in the soil and together, explore the world beneath our feet.
-The campaign will run between March and June 2023 and aims to engage 10,500 children.
+Campaigns: 'Plant Your Pants' invites families and schools across the UK to bury a pair of cotton pants for a few months, get their hands in the soil and together, explore the world beneath our feet.